unball/SSLDocumentation/Fundamentacao-teorica/Design-robo.md

 # Design do robô

-## Limitações no design advindo das regras do SSL
+## Limitações no design advindas das regras do SSL

 ### Tamanho